CoolCoderSJ/HCGateway/README.md

     - Response:
         - `data` - The data retrieved from the database

+- `/api/push/<method>` - Insert data into your local Health Connect store.
+This method does not add the data to the HCGateway database.
+This method is only used to push data to your local Health Connect store.
+This is so you can sync + fetch to verify the record has been added.
+    - Method: `PUT`
+    - URL Parameters:
+        - `method` - The method to use.
+The methods are listed above, next to each supported data type under the `How It Works` section.
+For example, to push blood glucose data, you would use `/api/push/bloodGlucose`.
+    - Body Parameters:
+        - `userid` - The user ID of the user
+        - `data` - The data to be pushed.
+This can be an object or an array of objects.
+The format of each object depends on the type of data being inserted.
+All object structures can be found directly from the [Health Connect documentation](https://developer.android.com/reference/kotlin/androidx/health/connect/client/records/package-summary#classes)

+- `/api/delete/<method>` - Request deletion for a record.
+This method does not delete the record from the HCGateway database.
+This method is only used to request deletion of a record from your local Health Connect store.
+The app will delete it from the database using the sync method once it has deleted the record(s) locally.
+    - Method: `DELETE`
+    - URL Parameters:
+        - `method` - The method to use.
+The methods are listed above, next to each supported data type under the `How It Works` section.
+For example, to delete blood glucose data, you would use `/api/delete/bloodGlucose`.
+    - Body Parameters:
+        - `userid` - The user ID of the user
+        - `uuid` - The UUID of the record to delete.
+This can be a string or an array of strings.

 ## Mobile Application
-The mobile application is a simple Android application that pings the server every 2 hours to send data.
+The mobile application is a simple Android application that pings the server every 2 hours (customizable) to send data.
 It starts a foreground service to do this, and the service will run even if the application is closed.
 The application is written in React Native.

 ## Self Hosting
-You can self host the server and database.
-To do this, follow the steps below:
+You can self host the server and database for full control.
+However, if you'd like to push from your own server, you must build the mobile application yourself.
+You can find the instructions to build the mobile application below.
+This is because the app is packaged with the firebase key, and cannot change it dynamically.
+Again, firebase is only necessary if you want to push from your own server.
+### Firebase
+Follow these steps to set up Firebase:
+1. Create a new Firebase project at https://console.firebase.google.com/
+2. Add an Android app to the project
+3. Download the `google-services.json` file and place it in the `firebase/` folder as well as the `android/app/` folder

+### Docker (recommended)
+Skip down to the Running with Docker section to learn how to run the server using Docker.

+### Manual
+#### Server
 - You need Python 3 and NodeJS 18+ installed on your machine
 - Install appwrite and make sure your instance is accessible from the machine running the HCGateway server.
 You can find more at https://appwrite.io/
 - Clone this repository
 - `cd` into the api/ folder
 - run `pip install -r requirements.txt`
 - rename `.env.example` to `.env` and fill in the values
+- Visit the firebase console > project settings > Service accounts and click generate new private key
+- Save the file as `service-account.json` in the `api/` folder
 - run `python3 main.py` to start the server

+#### Mobile Application
 To run the mobile application:
 - in another window/tab, `cd` into the app/ folder
 - run `npm install`